Weight of framework: 250,000 lbs. (125 tons).

 Thickness of copper sheeting: 3/32 of an inch, the thickness of two pennies placed together.

 Wind Sway: 50 mph winds cause the Statue to sway up to 3 inches and the torch up to 6 inches.

 Direction: The Statue faces southeast in perfect symmetry with the placement of Fort Wood and how people would see the Statue while entering the harbor.

 Crown: 25 windows and seven rays make up the crown.

 Chains: Chains and a broken shackle are at the Statue's feet and cannot be seen from below.

 The Tablet: Reads in Roman numerals "July 4, 1776" -- the date of American Independence.
 (JULY IV MDCCLXXVI)

-The current torch is a 1986 replacement of the original, now in the lobby.
-The new torch is copper, covered in 24k. gold leaf.
+The Torch: The current torch was a replacement of the original and installed in 1986.
+At that time, the original torch was moved to the pedestal lobby and in 2018, it was relocated to the "Torch Gallery" in the Statue of Liberty Museum.
+The 1986 version is copper, covered in 24k. gold leaf.
 Sunlight reflects off the gold during the daytime and floodlights light the torch by reflection at night.